microsoft/graspologic-js/packages/libs/camera/README.md

 # @graspologic/camera

-Contains utilities related to camera management used in @graspologic.
+Contains a camera implementation used within @graspologic.

 See the [API documentation](./dist/docs/globals.md) or [examples](../../../examples) for additional examples.